Sorry, you need to enable JavaScript to visit this website.

 The Public Wireless Supply Chain Innovation Fund was authorized under Section 9202(a)(1) of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021, and Pub.
 L. No. 116-283, 134 Stat.
 3388 (Jan.
 1, 2021) (FY21 NDAA) appropriated under Div.
 A., Section 106 of the CHIPS and Science Act of 2022, Pub.
 L. No. 117-167, 136 Stat.
 1392 (Aug.
 9, 2022).
 This federal funding aims to foster competition, lower costs for consumers and network operators, support innovation across the global telecommunications ecosystem, and strengthen the 5G supply chain.

-The following page contains the first in a series of Frequently Asked Questions (FAQs) intended to clarify and provide guidance on information in the Innovation Fund’s third Notice of Funding Opportunity (NOFO), published on December 17, 2024.
-Following the release of this document, further questions may be submitted to InnovationFund@ntia.gov for consideration to include in future FAQ documents.
+The following page contains the third in a series of Frequently Asked Questions (FAQs) intended to clarify and provide guidance on information in the Innovation Fund’s third Notice of Funding Opportunity (NOFO), published on December 17, 2024.
+Further questions may be submitted to [email protected] for consideration.

 The below FAQs are for informational purposes only and are intended solely to assist potential applicants in better understanding the National Telecommunications and Information Administration (NTIA) Public Wireless Supply Chain Innovation Fund and the application requirements set forth in the NOFO.
 The FAQs do not and are not intended to supersede, modify, or otherwise alter applicable statutory or regulatory requirements, or the specific application requirements set forth in the NOFO.
 In all cases, statutory and regulatory mandates, and the requirements set forth in the NOFO, shall prevail over any inconsistencies contained in the below FAQs.